isl-org/OpenBot/open-code/README.md

 - #### Code Editor

-Code editor button on right side of QR button, opens a side window displaying block code in a scripting language.
+Code editor button on right side of generate QR button, opens a side window displaying block code in a scripting language.
 The button provides options to choose between two languages, either JavaScript or Python, and once selected, users can only view their code snippets in the side window.
 They can toggle between JavaScript and Python to see the corresponding code in the side window simultaneously.
-The options to choose a language enable users to examine and evaluate the correctness of the blocks.
+The options to choose a language enables you to examine and evaluate the correctness of the blocks.

 <p align="left">